Güney Qışlaq

-Güney Qışlaq (also, Gyuney Gyshlag, Guney Kishlak, until 2003, Yuxarı Remeşin, Yukhari-Rameshin, Yukhary Remeshin and Yukhary Iremeshin) is a village and municipality in the Shahbuz District of Nakhchivan, Azerbaijan.
+Güney Qışlaq (also, Guney Gyshlag, Guney Gishlak, until 2003, Yuxarı Remeşin, Yukhari-Rameshin, Yukhary Remeshin and Yukhary Iremeshin) is a village and municipality in the Shahbuz District of Nakhchivan, Azerbaijan.
 It is located 17 km in the north from the district center, on the bank of the Kyukyuchay River (tributary of Nakhchivanchay River).
 Its population is busy with gardening and animal husbandry.
 There are secondary school, library, club and a medical center in the village.
 It has a population of 555.
 Nearby registered the place of residence of the early medieval, Yarnıx, Dalma, Kelekli I.

 Etymology

 Its previous name was Rəməşin.
 In the first half of the 19th century, the new founded settlement was named as Aşağı (Lower) Remeşin, and the old village was named as Yuxarı (Upper) Remeşin.
 The name of Rəməşin made out from the word of irəmə (the rough land, uneven place) in dialects of Azerbaijani language and şin/şen (place of residence, village) means "the village in the uneven place".
 Since 2003, the name of the village has officially been registered as Güney Qışlaq.
-The current name of the place is related to the Kyzyl Kishlak tribe, one of the arms of the Turkic Kengerli tribe.
+The current name of the place is related to the Gyzyl Gyshlag tribe, one of the arms of the Turkic Kengerli tribe.